 The dainty landmark is now aptly home to Amsterdam’s tiniest tea shop, which opened in 2014.
-At just five metres long, the total area is of the tea room is a gezellig nine square metres.
+At just five metres long, the total area of the tea room is a gezellig nine square metres.

 📍 Where to find it: Oude Hoogstraat 22, Amsterdam